Dark2711/passwordGenerator/README.md

-# A simple password genrator
+# A simple password generator